Violence & Sexual Assault Support Services

 Be respectful of the survivor’s decisions.

 Often a survivor will not want to report the assault to the police.
 While you may not always agree with these types of decisions, respecting and supporting the survivor is very empowering.
-Supporting a survivor in this way enables her to feel in control of her life, a feeling that was taken away during the assault.
+Supporting a survivor in this way enables him/her to feel in control of his/her life, a feeling that was taken away during the assault.

 Assist in reporting to Student Affairs if the perpetrator is a student